WebOrigami/docs/src/content/framework/intro6.md

 Hidden keys are a good way to define data or intermediate for internal use, or to define intermediate results — things which you won't need to include when you deploy the final site.
 In the case of this `title` data, you're soon going to use that data in multiple virtual files.
 Those virtual files will be part of the final site, but the `title` on its own won't need to be, so it can be hidden.

+## Freedom to organize your source files

 By considering the structure of your project to determine scope, and by deciding which keys are visible or hidden, you can shape the virtual `public` graph into the desired structure of your final site.

+One ramification of this is that Graph Origami gives you considerable freedom to organize your source files how you wish.
+In this particular tutorial project, the source files are organized into a top-level `src` folder that contains a `public` subfolder.
+The virtual form of that `public` folder is going to slowly evolve into your final site.

+This particular structure works well in a Graph Origami because it capitalizes on how graph scope works: your formulas defined inside the `public` folder have access to all the private information they need in `src`.
+It's beyond the scope of this tutorial, but other arrangements are possible:

+- You could have `src` and `public` as peer folders, and define a formula inside `src` that points at `public`.
+- You could throw everything into the `src` folder, and then define `public` with a formula that filters out the stuff you don't want to make public.

+All that matters in Graph Origami is the virtual shape of the graph you're building — not the physical shape of the real project files.
+And Graph Origami gives you the tools to assemble and prune that virtual graph however you want.

 &nbsp;